richard1912/PasteParty/README.md

 # <img src="public/favicon.svg" alt="" width="48" height="48" style="vertical-align: middle; margin-right: 8px;"> Paste Party

-A fun and colorful web application for pasting text and images from your clipboard with persistent storage.
-Let's paste some fun!
+An open source web app which offers easily accesible and persistant storage for text and images from your clipboard.
+Just paste and it's there when and where you need it!

 ## Screenshot